-- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice did not have defibrillator available on the premises and had not carried out a risk assessment as to the impact of not having a defibrillator on site.
-When we inspected in May 2015 we were advised that the practice had planned to call emergency services if the need arose but no formal risk assessment was in place at the time of the follow up inspection in January 2017.
+- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - At the inspection in January 2017 we found that the practice did not have defibrillator available on the premises and had not carried out a risk assessment as to the impact of not having a defibrillator on site.
+When we inspected in October 2017 the practice had purchased a defibrillator, however not all staff had been trained to use it and there was no policy for its use.
+We were informed after the inspection that training in the use of the defibrillator would be taking place in February 2017. - Oxygen was available with adult and children's masks.
+A first aid kit and accident book were available.

-- Oxygen was available with adult and children's masks.
-A first aid kit and accident book were available. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
+- Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
 All the medicines we checked were in date and stored securely. - The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
 The plan included emergency contact numbers for staff.